 3. Pain and Suffering

-Under the Jones Act, Pain and suffering is considered both physical pain and mental anguish.
+Under the Jones Act, Pain and suffering are considered both physical pain and mental anguish.
 For example, statistics show that most maritime workers who are forced to undergo an amputation are likely to experience extreme mental anguish, including post-traumatic stress disorder (PTSD).

 4. Punitive Damages